 For her challenge on 30.08.2020, JPC Director for Volunteers, Ursula Scott (who some of you might recognise as the Manager of Stowmarket Library), took a trip back to her childhood and attempted 81 continuous jumps with an ankle skip rope – something she hasn’t done since leaving school.
 To ease the pain of this mammoth challenge she did the whole thing whilst listening to one of her favourite episodes of Home Truths.
 Donate via www.crowdfunder.co.uk

 Gareth Betts-Davies – Eclectic Rhythm Walk Challenge 81

 JPC HR Director, Gareth Betts-Davies, has taken inspiration from John’s wooden record box (a wooden box containing 142 singles was discovered among John’s belongings after his death) and the associated Channel 4 documentary for his challenge!

-Gareth is going walk, walk, walk, and walk some more.
-During his walk he will listen to the A side/first track of first 81 records of John Peel’s wooden box of records (interesting and eclectic mix).
-Gareth’s challenge will not end until he has reached number 81.
-He is going to be making a video diary of his walk, and you can keep up to date this and where he is up to via our online channels.
+Gareth is walked, walked, walked, and walked some more.
+During his walk he listened to the A side/first track of first 81 records of John Peel’s wooden box of records (interesting and eclectic mix).
+Gareth’s challenge did not end until he reached number 81.
+He made a video diary of his walk, which is on our Facebook page.
 Donate via www.crowdfunder.co.uk

 Patsy Cane – 81km Walk Through Scenic Suffolk

-JPC General Manager, Patsy Cane, will be walking around Suffolk, totalling a mammoth 81km in just one week.
-She will be sharing her route with photos throughout the week celebrating the splendid Suffolk countryside, which was John’s adopted home, finishing at the JPC on the 30.08.2020.
+JPC General Manager, Patsy Cane, walked around Suffolk, totalling a mammoth 81km in just one week.
+She shared her route with photos throughout the week celebrating the splendid Suffolk countryside, which was John’s adopted home, finishing at the JPC on the 30.08.2020.
 Donate via www.crowdfunder.co.uk